jharrisonio/jharrisonio.github.io/blog/2022-10-25-programmatically-managing-prisma-models/index.md

 > Programmatically read/write/update the `schema.prisma` file

 I assumed I would do that by directly manipulating the file, and *then* apply the changes to the DB.
 This isn't possible with the path I've gone down.
-But flipping this on it's head, I could manipulate the *database* (using simple SQL scripts) and *retrospectively* update the schema file.
+But flipping this on its head, I could manipulate the *database* (using simple SQL scripts) and *retrospectively* update the schema file.

 To be honest I hadn't even thought of doing that, and it might make sense.
 I'm out of time today, but I'm happy that I've still got 2 options: